open5e/open5e/source/monsters/tome-of-beasts/C/corpse-mound.rst

 saving throw.
-If the corpse mound takes 30 or more damage on a single turn from the enveloped creature, it must succeed on a DC 17 Constitution saving throw at the end of that turn or expel the creature, which falls prone in a space within 10 feet of the corpse mound.
-If the corpse mound dies, an enveloped creature is no longer restrained by it and can escape by using 10 feet of movement, exiting prone.
+If the corpse mound takes 30 or more damage on a single turn from the enveloped creature, it must succeed on a DC 17 Constitution saving throw at the end of that turn or expel the creature, which falls :ref:`srd:prone` in a space within 10 feet of the corpse mound.
+If the corpse mound dies, an enveloped creature is no longer restrained by it and can escape by using 10 feet of movement, exiting :ref:`srd:prone`.
 A corpse mound can envelop up to 4 creatures at once.